- Use current technologies to extend the classroom;

 - Encourage deliberate affinity and eschew thoughtless identity;

-- Foster a lifelong devotion to learning and participation.
+- Foster a lifelong devotion to learning and participation;

-In his book Being Digital, Nicholas Negroponte faults today’s educational system with living in the nineteenth century.
+In Being Digital, Nicholas Negroponte faults today’s educational system with living in the nineteenth century.
 He argues that if a surgeon were taken from 100 years ago and placed in a contemporary operating theater, he would be lost, since science and technology have changed medicine so radically.
 The classroom, however, remains the same today as it did then, so a nineteenth-century teacher would have no trouble teaching in one of our post-2000 classrooms.
 Negroponte wrote this in 1992, but even with today’s computerized lecterns and “smart” boards, has the classroom really changed?

 If the brick-and-mortar reality hasn’t, our digital environs have pushed the classroom beyond the physical.
 We no longer live solely in the physical world — much of our lives are extended into the virtual.
 Education must change to meet the new digital challenge and take advantage of it to rejuvenate and reinvigorate learning and teaching.
 Education should extend into “real life” to engage students where they live and work to show them there’s more to college than their practical goals.